dojoengine/dojo-examples/examples/vrgda/readme.md

 In this example we create a system that is responsible to maintaining the state of an VRGDA within a dojo component.
 This component is stored using a component key, so multiple auctions can run at the same time within the world, and multiple games can be run.

 #### Systems
+the `aution_systems` contract has 3 systems:
+- `start`: responsible for starting the auction
 - `buy`: responsible for buying the VRGDA
-- `start_auction`: responsible for starting the auction
 - `view_price`: responsible for viewing the price of the auction